-Mr Leonard Math Non - Executive Director and Company Secretary (resigned on 19 January 2017)
+Mr Leonard Math Non-Executive Director and Company Secretary (Appointed 24 May 2013; Resigned 19 January 2017)

 Mr Leonard Math graduated from Edith Cowan University, majoring in Accounting and Information Systems, in 2003 and is a member of the Institute of Chartered Accountants.
-In 2005 Mr Leonard Math worked in the audit division at Deloitte before joining GDA Corporate and Nexia Perth.
-He is currently working in Gulf Manganese Corporation Limited as the Chief Financial Officer.
+He is currently Chief Financial Officer and Company Secretary of Gulf Manganese Corporation Limited.